ChemDoc/YOLOv8-Polymer-Nanoparticle-Detection/README.md

 Framework: PyTorch 2.0 + Ultralytics YOLOv8

 4- Data, code and models availability:
 This repository does not contain the code, models, or labeled TEM images directly.
-Everything is hosted on Zenodo.
+Everything is hosted on Zenodo (10.5281/zenodo.14995364).